jankaszel/hyperwell-thesis/chapters/discussion.md

 * The requirement for a centralized instance in order to bridge data from decentralized systems into the web cannot be rectified: Today’s web browsers can just connect to IP addresses and not join swarms, like with DHTs.
 * Federated systems: provide an alternative; yet, in federated systems such as Mastodon (refer to @sec:related?), instances don’t necessarily mirror each others’ data, but refer to it and build a cohesive network altogether.
 	* Mirrors: Kind of a federated systems where mirrors provide an dispensable infrastructure; they merely provide a mirror of the data, but can be taken offline.
 Also, detail in @sec:related.
+* Gateways impose some sort of decentralized governance (as opposed to a fully distributed governance), yet they solve the aforementioned issues with a resulting unequal distribution of load in P2P systems.
+However, as browser vendors are increasingly adding support for P2P data-sharing protocols such as IPFS[^ipfs-opera] and Dat, providing gateway access to a P2P network could soon become legacy infrastructure.

+[^ipfs-opera]: Opera for Android recently introduced support for IPFS URLs: <https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/>.
+While the proposed solution involved directing requests of IPFS URLs to the official IPFS gateway, other browser vendors include actual implementations of the protocols used, such as Beaker does with the Dat protocol: <https://beakerbrowser.com/>.

 ## Implementation